United Nations to investigate drone killings

 “It is therefore imperative that appropriate legal and operational structures are urgently put in place to regulate its use in a manner that complies with the requirements of international law.”

-Criticism of drone strikes centers on the number of civilians killed and the fact that they are launched across sovereign states’ borders so frequently - far more than conventional attacks by piloted aircraft.
+Criticism of drone strikes centres on the number of civilians killed and the fact that they are launched across sovereign states’ borders so frequently - far more than conventional attacks by piloted aircraft.

 Retired U.S. General Stanley McChrystal, who authored the U.S. counter-insurgency strategy in Afghanistan, warned earlier this month against overusing drones, which have provoked angry demonstrations in Pakistan.